1. The Unification of Sun Myung Moon by Jane Day Mook

 Is there a possibility that he just listened to a few lectures along with some students, because he was living Totsuka, very close to Waseda University?
 I may sound like I’m repeating myself, but Mr. Nomura wrote:

-“When Teacher graduated from University, the graduation was in September [on the 18th in 1943], which was six months earlier than usual because the students were required to be drafted to the front because of the war situation.
+“When Teacher graduated from University, the graduation was in September, which was six months earlier than usual because the students were required to be drafted to the front because of the war situation.
 Moon decided to take a ferry line between Shimonoseki and Busan, and he sent a telegram to his home to notify the arrival time, but …”

 As you can see, readers, it clearly reported that Moon graduated from Waseda University.